Ookicat/jsc-ordering-system-prototype-/README.md

-  # Mobile Web App Screens
+  # JSC Ordering System

-  This is a code bundle for Mobile Web App Screens.
-The original project is available at https://www.figma.com/design/sV5NGrBuOd9VmZNBUzdM50/Mobile-Web-App-Screens.
+  This is a code bundle for JSC Ordering System.
+The original project is available at https://www.figma.com/design/sV5NGrBuOd9VmZNBUzdM50/JSC-Ordering-System.

   ## Running the code